Entrepreneurship and Technology Innovations in Education

 ETIE takes a general management approach and is intended for a broad audience.
 The course is appropriate for students who are interested in creating, leading, investing, or merely supporting education enterprises.
 No prior experience in education is required.

 The course takes the perspective of a leader in an educational venture or enterprise.
 As entrepreneurs lead their organizations through product development processes, monetization strategies, scaling approaches, etc., they must also contend with working within a large bureaucracy, addressing entrenched interests, and being subject to public scrutiny.
 The course looks at ways in which entrepreneurs are seeking to overcome these obstacles but also taking creative approaches to turn them into sustainable advantages.
 ETIE's objectives are to teach students:

-- To understand the key forces and challenges in the education sector creating opportunities for entrepreneurs.
+- Understand the key forces and challenges in the education sector creating opportunities for entrepreneurs.

-- To develop an approach to identifying promising opportunities for technology-driven education tools and schools.
+- Develop an approach to identifying promising opportunities

-- To determine an approach for determining the optimal business model e.g., for-profit vs. non-profit, platform vs. application, institutional vs. consumer, etc.
+- Determine an approach for developing the optimal business model e.g., for-profit vs. non-profit, platform vs. application, institutional vs. consumer, etc.

-- To determine ways to replicate, scale, and sustain successful educational enterprises.
+- Analyze ways to replicate, scale, and sustain successful educational enterprises.

-Majority of the classes will be on the opportunities that exist in K-12 with a module on post-secondary opportunities.
-Most of the cases will be about U.S.-based organizations, but there will be several non-U.S. cases and lessons can be generalized to a more global context.
-Many of the classes with host the case protagonist who can provide greater understanding of the context and the decisions faced by them.
-They will also host a coffee session right after class for deeper discussion.
-There will also be a class session with a panel of educational entrepreneurs.
+Majority of the classes will focus on K-12 with a short module on post-secondary opportunities.
+Most of the cases will be about U.S.-based organizations (a third will be non-US), but lessons can be generalized to a more global context.
+Many of the classes will host the case protagonist who can provide greater understanding of the context and the decisions faced by them.
+There also will be opportunities to have conversations with them about their career decisions and other emerging issues facing the sector.